How do I write a successful audio guide script for museums?

 Various aspects play a role in a good audio guide: the focus is on the attention span and emotions of users and listeners.
 A clear structure, captivating content and an appealing voice help to create an intuitive introduction and hold attention.
 Emotional elements such as personal stories or suitable music and soundscapes can create a deeper connection to the content.

-What are good examples of audio guides?
-We share four selected practical examples.
+What are some good examples of audio guides?
+We’re sharing four selected real-world examples.

-A stunning audio guide was produced for the Kehinde Wiley exhibition at the de Young Museum (Fine Arts Museums of San Francisco).
-Abram Jackson (Director of Interpretation) and Frances Homan Jue (external writer/producer) developed a unique audio experience featuring the voice of the artist and local activists.
+A breathtaking audio guide was producedforthe Kehinde Wiley exhibition at the de Young Museum (Fine Arts Museums of San Francisco).
+Abram Jackson (Director of Interpretation) and Frances Homan Jue (external writer/producer) developed a unique audio experience featuring the artist’s voice as well as local activists.

-In collaboration with the artist Akousa Viktoria Adu-Sanyah, we developed a narrative audio experience for her solo exhibition at the Centre de la photographie, Geneva.
-The storytelling offers exciting background information on Adu-Sanyah's artistic process as well as an intimate look behind the scenes.
+In collaboration with artist Akousa Viktoria Adu-Sanyah, we developed a narrative audio experience for her solo exhibition at the Centre de la photographie in Geneva.
+The storytelling offers fascinating background information on Adu-Sanyah’s artistic process as well as an intimate look behind the scenes.

-What does whom like and why?
-What connects us with the art, the artwork, the artist?
-What emotions, memories and associations does a work of art evoke?
+What appeals to whom and why?
+What connects us to art, the artwork, or the artist?
+What emotions, memories, and associations does a work of art evoke?
 Nathalie Loch organized the anniversary exhibition for the Helvetia Art Foyer and used the Audio-Cult Audioguide Creator.
-Instead of a classic overview exhibition in the sense of a chronological review with the most art-historically relevant works, personal favorite works by people from art, culture, politics and business are presented.
+Instead of a traditional overview exhibition in the sense of a chronological retrospective featuring the most art-historically significant works, the exhibition presents personal favorite works selected by individuals from the worlds of art, culture, politics, and business.

-The exhibition explores the significance of material in art.
-Central themes of art are discussed.
-The museum guide to the museum collection was written and narrated by art educator Cynthia Gavranic.
-In addition, another tour discusses why the museum exists in the first place and what contemporary art means.
-The Migros Museum relies here on the web-based audio guide platform from Audio-Cult.
+The exhibition explores the significance of materials in art, discussing central themes in the field.
+The museum guide covering the museum’s collection was written and narrated by art educator Cynthia Gavranic.
+Additionally, another tour discusses why the museum exists in the first place and what contemporary art means.
+The Migros Museum relies on Wonnder’s web-based audio guide platform for this.

-Director and curator Chrisian Brändle explains in a personal and captivating way why Oliviero Toscani's work is so relevant and influential.
-The tour is a prime example of how eloquent communication can be understandable and accessible.
-The Museum für Gestaltung uses the audio guide system from Audio-Cult to tell the stories behind the exhibition.
+In a personal and captivating way, director and curator Christian Brändle explains why Oliviero Toscani’s work is so relevant and influential.
+The tour is a prime example of how eloquent communication can be both understandable and accessible.
+The Museum für Gestaltung uses Wonnder’s audio guide system to tell the stories behind the exhibition.

-Whether from an artistic perspective, from the role of the mediator or from a curatorial point of view: a good audio guide offers an authentic and intuitive introduction for the public.
-And it no longer has to be an expensive museum app.
-A simple and cost-efficient, web-based audio guide offers the latest technology.
+Whether from an artistic perspective, the role of the educator, or a curatorial viewpoint: a good audio guide offers an authentic and intuitive introduction for the audience.
+Today, it no longer has to be an expensive museum app.
+A simple and cost-effective, web-based audio guide offers the latest technology.

 How are great audio experiences created?